 - Brewing Method: Pour-over, Drip, French Press, and cold brew

 New England Coffee is one of the oldest coffee brands in America.
 They sell flavorful brews for adventurous coffee lovers.
-Each coffee blend they offer has distinct flavor and aroma.
+Each coffee blend they offer has a distinct flavor and aroma.
 This difference helps you identify one variant from another.

 - Family Created Speciality Coffee Roasters Since 1916, Made in the USA